Neuromuscular Therapy vs. Myofascial Release

 Our therapists at Solely Therapeutic Massage combine these techniques along with other modalities to assure our clients are getting the most effective treatments we can offer.
 We also listen and promptly refer to the right professional if your case requires more than soft tissue work.

 Massage therapy is only one piece of the pain relief puzzle.
+Learn more about neuromuscular massage therapy.

 See our Partners in health page for recommendations of trusted local doctors, personal trainers and more.